HenronenGIT/roger-skyline-1/README.md

 [How to block port scan attacks with psad](https://www.unixmen.com/how-to-block-port-scan-attacks-with-psad-on-ubuntu-debian/)

-Command for seeing all open ports:
+The command for seeing all open ports:

 `sudo lsof -i -P -n | grep LISTEN`